meilisearch/specifications/text/0036-exactness-criterion.md

 - without typo
 - without prefix
 - without ngrams
-- without complex synonyms
+- without multi-words synonyms
 - without word split

+> Given theses layered operations, the higher the rank of a document is, the less relevant it is.

-#### Naming Decision
+##### Naming decisions

-✅ We decided to rename `Exactness` to `Exact`.
+TBD

 ### V. Impact on Documentation

-Documentation should rename Exactness mention to Exact.
+N/A

 ### VI.
 Impact on SDKs
 N/A